clecap/sector-coop/FileVsDB/README.md

 ## After Installation

 Navigate to `http://localhost:4200/`.
-The app will be ready to use
+To use the application